estnltk/estnltk/estnltk_core/estnltk_core/converters/readme.md

 * `dict_importer.py` -- functions for restoring annotations and `Text` objects from dictionaries;

+* `records_converter.py` -- functions for converting between layers and their representations of listed annotation dictionaries (records).
+Note that these conversions are not suitable for all types of layers and may result in information loss.
+For complete layer conversions, please use functions of `layer_dict_converter.py`;

 ## Text or BaseText, Layer, Annotation <-> json

 * `json_converter.py` -- functions for converting between dictionary objects and JSON objects (strings), and for importing JSON objects to files/exporting JSON objects from files;